-This category includes a number of direases that cause significant long-term structural changes in the lungs and/or thorax and, therefore, in tercore with the functioning of the lungs.
+This category includes a number of diseases that cause significant long-term structural changes in the lungs and/or thorax and, therefore, interfere with the functioning of the lungs.
 Obvious difficulty breathing in a resting position is an indicator for additional pulmonary testing.
 Certification is determined by clinical evaluation.

-Chest Wall Deform
+Chest Wall Deformities

-Acute or chronic chest w.
-U deformities may affect the mechanics of breathing with an abnormal vital capacity as the predominant abnormality.
+Acute or chronic chest wall deformities may affect the mechanics of breathing with an abnormal vital capacity as the predominant abnormality.
 Examples of these disorders include kyphosis, kyphoscoliosis, pectus excavatum, ankylosing spondylitis, massive obesity, and recent thoracic/upper abdominal surgery or injury.